JamesBrownR/MeetingSurge/_posts/2025-12-04-showing-up-on-google.md

 ---
 layout: blog
-title: Why Your Auto Shop Isn't Showing Up on Google (And How to Fix It)
+title: Why Your Auto Shop Isn't Showing Up on Google {And How to Fix It}
 description: 10 reasons your auto repair business isn't ranking on Google and how to fix your local SEO to get more customers.
 ---